• Home

 A white bowl of peeled raw shrimp with a seasoning shaker and a bottle of oil next to it.

-• Shrimp—Gulf shrimp or shrimp harvested closest to your home are best.
+• Shrimp-Gulf shrimp or shrimp harvested closest to your home are best.
 Use any size, but medium shrimp work well.
-Peel and devein shrimp before cooking them.
+Peel and devein the shrimp before cooking.

 • Olive oil - a heart-healthy alternative to butter and other oils.

-• Salt - sea salt or table salt accents the flavorful shrimp.
+• Salt - sea salt or table salt accentuates the flavor of the shrimp.

-• Garlic granules - the concentrated flavor is easy to add to the shrimp instead of fresh garlic; garlic powder sometimes clumps, so I use the granules instead.
+• Garlic granules - concentrated flavor that's easy to add to shrimp instead of fresh garlic.
+Garlic powder sometimes clumps, so I use the granules instead.

 • Cayenne pepper - this pepper adds a fiery spice, enhancing the flavor of the shrimp.